climatepolicyradar/tech-blog/docs/_posts/2025-07-14-prefect-and-platform-as-a-service.markdown

 ## The technical bit

 Architecturally, we have the platform layer, managed by the platform team.
-Pulumi infrastructure as code defines our base Prefect deployment, IAM roles, task definitions — including using Prefect’s Python SDK to define our our base Prefect deployment for things like work pools, work queues and job variables —- and our underlying AWS resources like IAM roles, task definitions and secret..
+Pulumi infrastructure as code defines our base Prefect deployment, IAM roles, task definitions — including using Prefect’s Python SDK to define our our base Prefect deployment for things like work pools, work queues and job variables —- and our underlying AWS resources like IAM roles, task definitions and secrets management.
 We've chosen to use Prefect's managed cloud service, but it's open source so you have the option to self-host.
 As a small team, we prefer to not add more maintenance and operational burden for ourselves!

 We're almost solely in AWS, so ECS is an easy choice for our compute layer.
 We use AWS Secrets Manager over Prefect's secrets blocks so our secrets stay in one place and can be easily ring-fenced to each environment we operate.
 Similarly this allows the platform team to manage the permissions and role for ECS jobs (e.g. which assets they have access to) centrally.
 For CI/CD we use Github actions, following well established patterns within our engineering organisation.